Canada

 Our ferry featured a small café where we got a breakfast snack.
 We also found lots of seating and areas to enjoy the crossing outside if the weather is nice.

-Odd thing about getting on-and-off Prince Edward Island, there’s no charge to ride the ferry to PEI.
+The odd thing about getting on and off Prince Edward Island, there’s no charge to ride the ferry to PEI.
 But you’ll have to pay to get off Prince Edward Island, either on the ferry or the bridge.

-During our trip we left PEI on the Confederation Bridge, a 13-km bridge that connects New Brunswick with central Prince Edward Island.
-The Confederation Bridge is a toll bridge and the 2023 fee is $50.25 CAN for a standard auto.
+During our trip, we left PEI on the Confederation Bridge, a 13-km bridge connecting New Brunswick with central Prince Edward Island.
+The Confederation Bridge is a toll bridge, and the 2024 fee for a standard auto is $50.25 CAN.

-Note: No one is allowed to stay in their vehicle during the crossing but there’s enough to occupy passengers on the 75-minute voyage.
+Note: No one is allowed to stay in their vehicle during the crossing, but there is enough to occupy passengers on the 75-minute voyage.

 The Charlottetown Airport (YYG) offers service from Eastern Canadian destinations on Air Canada.